Hurricane Wilma: Meteorological history

-During mid-October 2005, a large monsoon-like system developed in the Caribbean Sea.
-A broad low pressure area formed on October 13 to the southeast of Jamaica, which slowly became more defined.
-On October 15, the National Hurricane Center (NHC) classified the system as Tropical Depression Twenty-Four while located about 220 mi east-southeast of Grand Cayman.
-The depression drifted southwestward through a favorable environment, including warm sea surface temperatures.
-The depression strengthened into a tropical storm on October 17, whereupon the NHC designated it Wilma.
+In mid-October 2005, a large monsoon-like system developed in the Caribbean Sea.
+A broad low pressure area formed on October 13 to the southeast of Jamaica, which slowly became more defined while acquiring additional deep convection.
+On October 15 at 18:00 UTC, the National Hurricane Center (NHC) classified the system as Tropical Depression Twenty-Four while located about 220 mi east-southeast of Grand Cayman.
+The depression drifted west-southwestward through a favorable environment, including warm sea surface temperatures, due to a high-pressure area over the Gulf of Mexico, a mid-tropospheric anticyclone to the east-northeast of the storm, and weak and poorly defined steering flow.
+The depression turned southwestward and strengthened into a tropical storm on October 17, whereupon the NHC designated it Wilma.
 Initial intensification was slow, due to Wilma's large size and a flat pressure gradient, although the associated convection gradually organized.